microbiomedata/metaT_ReadsQC/docs/index.rst

     }

-Below is an example of all the `filtered` output directory files from `rqcfilter2.sh` with descriptions to the right.
+Below is an example of all the :code:`filtered` output directory files from :code:`rqcfilter2.sh` with descriptions to the right.
 The *italicized* files are selected for output through NMDC-EDGE.

 .. list-table::
    :header-rows: 1